Build tools

 • for RISCV embedded systems Download and install risc-v-gcc10.1.0.exe, accept default installation settings.

-• Add c:\tools to the Path environment variable
+• for STM32 devices Create a C:\tools folder and add C:\tools to the Path environment variable

-• If st-link does not work, you need a driver.
+• If stlink does not work, you need a driver.
 Unplug your board and install ST's ST-LINK driver

 • Alternatively, you may install Zadig; it will detect the device missing a driver and let you install a proper one.
 However, this is not compatible with Keil.
 Try WinUSB first:Zadig WinUSB driver